GrabzIt/grabzit/javascript/readme.txt

 An example of the GrabzIt in action can be found in the demo.html file.
 Remember to replace the "Your Application Key" with your actual application key found here: http://grabz.it/api/

-GrabzIt JavaScript library provides three methods:
+GrabzIt JavaScript library provides four methods:

 - ConvertURL([url to capture], [options])
 - ConvertHTML([html to convert], [options])